 The review is limited to no more than 160 proposed mitigations to review per Mitigation Proposal Review.
 Proposed mitigations in excess of 160 (and in increments of 160) shall be counted as an additional review.
 If CA Veracode finds a mitigation proposal that doesn’t meet the RTGs, the proposal will be rejected without further review.
 Mitigation Proposals will be marked as not conforming to the RTGs in cases where CA Veracode cannot find supporting evidence in the CA Veracode Platform for the Application.

 In support of Mitigation Proposal Review, the Customer will need to:

 - Send email to CA Veracode Security Program Management team to requests a review of mitigation proposals.

 - Submit Mitigation Proposals using the TSRV (Techniques, Specifics, Risk unaddressed, and Verification) method.

 - Support conversations, prioritization and interactions with developers and Third-Party vendors.

-While Mitigation Proposal reviews are based on industry best practice and the RTGs, Veracode does not guarantee the effectiveness of any mitigations, nor does Veracode control whether such mitigations will be implemented or followed (if at all) by Customer.
-Accordingly, Veracode will have no liability in the event any security vulnerability or breach.
-In addition, in no event will Veracode actually write any code to fix identified weaknesses, nor does the Mitigation Proposal Review involve any re-writing of mitigation proposals by Veracode.
-Responsibility for coding fixes to the flaws or re-writing mitigations remains with Customer’s or its Third Party vendors’ developers.
+While Mitigation Proposal reviews are based on industry best practice and the RTGs, CA Veracode does not guarantee the effectiveness of any mitigations, nor does CA Veracode control whether such mitigations will be implemented or followed (if at all) by Customer.
+Accordingly, CA Veracode will have no liability in the event any security vulnerability or breach.
+In addition, in no event will CA Veracode actually write any code to fix identified weaknesses, nor does the Mitigation Proposal Review involve any re-writing of mitigation proposals by CA Veracode.
+Responsibility for coding fixes to the flaws or re-writing mitigations remains with Customer’s or its Third-Party vendors’ developers.